 Alternatively, you may also choose to mount the accelerometer using double sided tape.

-Wiring the input shaper tool is simple.
+Wiring the input shaper tool is simple, and not intended to be wired permanently.
 First attach the FFC ribbon cable to each PCB: carefully pull up the black tab on the FFC connector, then insert the FFC ribbon cable and push the tab back in.
 Take care when pulling up the black tab!
 It is fragile and will break if pulled with excessive force.
 To make sure the polarity of the ribbon cable is correct, refer to the following picture:

 Now install the smaller PCB onto your Raspberry Pi as follows:

 Note that Version 2 of the Pi PCB integrates a screw terminal for the 5V Rail of on the Raspberry Pi.
 This screw terminal can be used to supply power to the Raspberry Pi instead the USB port (Micro on RPi3 and Type C on RPi4).

 Before you can start running input shaper calibration, you need to install a few software packages on your Raspberry Pi.
 Refer to the software installation section in the klipper input shaper documentation.

 To test everything works correctly, run the command

 ACCELEROMETER_QUERY in your klipper console.
 If everything is correct, you should see some measurements from the accelerometer on the console output.

 The easiest way to perform calibration is to simply run the command